auradar/au_4d_radar/README.md

 ## Introduction
 au_4d_radar is a collection of ROS2 packages supporting 4D Radar Sensors.
 This program has been tested on ubuntu 22.04 ROS2 humble.
-Supports automatic connection and communication functions without having to set the IP of each component in a local network environment.
+Supports automatic connection and communication functions without having to set the IP of each Radar sensor in a local network environment.

 ## How to build the au_4d_radar